Terminal Cleaning Guide

 Overview Anytime Meals support early service of planned meals as well as unplanned meals served outside of your regular meal schedule for admitted people in your system.
 This guide covers the complete process of preparing and serving Anytime Meals ...

 How to Reset the Terminal Configuration If your Plated terminal is unresponsive, displaying errors, or behaving unexpectedly, resetting the terminal configuration will restore it to its default operating state.
-Reset steps: Step 1: Locate the Plated ...
+Video Link Below for full Terminal ...